massyn/aws-security/policies/ASI.DP.1 - S3 buckets must not be publicly accessible.md

 * An attacker may be able to delete sensitive data, resulting in a system outage.

 ## What can you do about it?
+Limit the bucket policies to the least privileges required.
+Refer to [secure-s3-resources](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/) for more details.

 ## Additional information
 * https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/